Laden With Debt, Gen Z Faces Daunting Housing Market

 image-5682443

 A sign advertising units for rent is displayed outside a building in New York City on April 11, 2024.
-(Spencer Platt/Getty Images)
+Spencer Platt/Getty Images

 Debt and Spending Habits

-A June 24 research study from Lending Tree analyzed more than 428,000 anonymized credit reports from users in 100 largest U.S. metropolitan areas.
+For study findings published by LendingTree on June 24, researchers analyzed more than 428,000 anonymized credit reports from users in the 100 largest U.S. metropolitan areas.

-A 2023 report from the surveying company Morning Consult found that Millennials and Gen Z adults were spending more than $400 monthly on travel, recreation, and dining out in July of that year.
+A 2023 report from the surveying company Morning Consult found that millennials and Gen Z adults were spending more than $400 monthly on travel, recreation, and dining out in July of that year.

 image-5682465

-Looking nationwide, that report found 42.6 percent of Millennials and 33.2 percent of Gen Z adults reported having credit card debt in August 2023.
+Looking nationwide, that report found 42.6 percent of millennials and 33.2 percent of Gen Z adults reported having credit card debt in August 2023.

-Some, however, disagree that debt and spending habits are the main factors holding back Millennials and Gen Zers from owning homes; Ms. Douglass calls it a “dangerous” stereotype.
+Some, however, disagree that debt and spending habits are the main factors holding back millennials and Gen Zers from owning homes; Ms. Douglass calls it a “dangerous” stereotype.

-She said credit card debt “definitely comes into play” when you’re trying to qualify for a mortgage but she questions whether younger people spend more in general.
+She said credit card debt “definitely comes into play” when you’re trying to qualify for a mortgage, but she questions whether younger people spend more in general.

 image-5682440

 People dine at a restaurant at Hudson Yards in New York City on Feb.
 12, 2021.
-(Angela Weiss/AFP via Getty Images)
+Angela Weiss/AFP via Getty Images

 The Path to Homeownership

-Given all the factors impeding young people from becoming homeowners, it’s not always clear how to overcome those odds.
+Given all of the factors impeding young people from becoming homeowners, it’s not always clear how to overcome those odds.

-Ms. Vyshnevska, who is in the new construction business, said one option is to look for new construction financing incentives.
+Ms. Vyshnevska, who is in the new-construction business, said one option is to look for new-construction financing incentives.

 “Many builders are offering interest-rate buydown programs, down payment assistance, free upgrades, and some go even as far as eliminating closing fees,” she said.
 “This definitely helps to decrease the burden and make homeownership more affordable.”